richardtallent/vue-simple-calendar/README.md

 Moment.js is great, but I would only need a tiny fraction of its capabilities, and for simplicity, I wanted to not have any dependencies (other than Vue of course).

 #### Why is the style so "plain"?
 The **baseline** style (what you get with no external CSS files imported) is intended to be as bare as possible while still providing full functionality and legibility.
-The hope here is to minimize the effort of overriding my styles if you decide to create your own theme.
-(Changes are coming in 3.0 to make this even easier.)
+The idea here is to minimize the effort of creating your own theme.

-The **default** stylesheet builds on this to provide a restrained, clean, and simple set of default styles for the calendar, and is useful if you don't intend to create your own theme.
+The **default theme** stylesheet builds on this baseline to provide a restrained, clean, simple theme for the calendar, and is useful if you don't intend to create your own theme.
 You can include it from `static/css/default.css`.
 The sample app uses this stylesheet.

 A third stylesheet, `static/css/holidays-us.css`, shows how simple it is to use CSS to style specific days using CSS selectors (it adds emoji characters beside various holidays).